What is AudioTX Communicator?

 motherboard, you will have to purchase another key.
 Reinstalling

-or upgrading the operating system or other software changes do NOT
+the same operating system or other software changes do NOT normally

-- you can move the software to another machine if you wish at a
+you can move the software to another machine if you wish at a later

-later stage, and, of course, you are protected against losing the
+stage, and, of course, you are protected against losing the product

-product key, for example in the case of a system failure on your
+key, for example in the case of a system failure on your PC - e.g.

 with any popular product, we continually work on improving Communicator.